OlegEremenko991/Stocks-Tinkoff/README.md

 # Stocks
-Test task made for Tinkoff.
+This is a test task.
 The app downloads all data through the Internet.

 ## What you can do with this app